pip-services/pip-services-docs/content/en/golang/commons/errors/error_category.md

 > **Misconfiguration**: string = "Misconfiguration"

 #### InvalidState
-Errors caused by incorrect object state..
+Errors caused by an incorrect object state..
 For example: business calls when the component is not ready.
 > **InvalidState**: string = "InvalidState"

 #### NoResponse
-Errors caused by remote calls timeouted and not returning results.
+Errors caused by remote calls timed out and not returning results.
 It allows to clearly separate communication related problems from other application errors.
 > **NoResponse**: string = "NoResponse"